 David, on the other hand, loves it and on more than one occasion I’ve seen his face covered in sauce all the way up to his eyebrows while eating his smoked ribs or pork shoulder from the grill.
 Our go-to sauce is a little bit of secret, but recently we’ve been exploring other sauces to change things up a bit.

-If you love barbecue sauce, then you will love this recipe for this Classic Barbecue Sauce.
-We tried this recipe on the leftover Texas Style Brisket.
-That sauce recipe was a way too hot for our liking.
+We tried this recipe I found in a Paula Deen Magazine on the leftover Texas Style Brisket.
+That sauce recipe was way too hot for our liking.
 It had David sweating and me sniffling!
 We made brisket sandwiches with Gruyère cheese melted on top and then poured some of this sauce on the sandwiches.

 Oh my goodness, those sandwiches are to die for!
 Says the girl who doesn’t like sauce…

 This classic barbecue sauce is a well-balanced sauce that is rich and smooth, with a sweet heat and just a touch of smoky flavor.
 It will go well with anything you want to pour it on!